 Imports to the Euro Area jumped 26.6 percent from a year earlier to EUR 179.5 billion in August 2021, amid a rally in energy prices.
 Purchases were sharply up for fuels and lubricants (84.4 percent), crude materials (65.4 percent) and manufactured goods (17.2 percent), including chemicals and machinery & transport equipment.
 Among major trade partners, imports rose from Russia (107.1 percent), the US (18.4 percent), Switzerland (20.3 percent) and China (27.8 percent), but declined from the UK (-10.6 percent). source: EUROSTAT

-Imports in the Euro Area averaged 124165.91 EUR Million from 1999 until 2019, reaching an all time high of 196134.30 EUR Million in October of 2018 and a record low of 55698.40 EUR Million in January of 1999.
+Imports in the Euro Area averaged 127500.09 EUR Million from 1999 until 2021, reaching an all time high of 196611.90 EUR Million in March of 2021 and a record low of 55698.40 EUR Million in January of 1999.
 This page provides the latest reported value for - Euro Area Imports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Imports - values, historical data and charts - was last updated on October of 2021.

-Imports in Euro Area is expected to be 178100.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Imports in Euro Area to stand at 172000.00 in 12 months time.
-In the long-term, the Euro Area Imports is projected to trend around 175000.00 EUR Million in 2020, according to our econometric models.
+Imports in Euro Area is expected to be 164000.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Imports is projected to trend around 169000.00 EUR Million in 2022 and 175000.00 EUR Million in 2023, according to our econometric models.